-Contact your local party rentals company and rent china, silverware, glassware, napkins, tables & chairs, and whatever other item you may need for your event.
-Instead of using your own plates & flatware, use of rentals allows you to keep these items that have been used and touched by others, completely outside of your home, and simply have the rental company come pick them up and cart them away after your event is over.
+Contact your local party rentals company and rent china, silverware, glassware, napkins, tables & chairs, and whatever other items you may need for your event.
+Instead of using your own plates & flatware, the use of rentals allows you to keep these items that have been used and touched by others, completely outside of your home, and simply have the rental company come pick them up and cart them away after your event is over.
 Not only do you not have to do any dishes, but you aren't bringing possibly contaminated high touch items into your home and dishwasher.

 Tip #7: Minimize exposure by no sharing of "high touch" items!

-The days of self service buffets are sadly now a thing of the past with COVID-19.
+The days of self-service buffets are sadly now a thing of the past with COVID-19.
 In a traditional buffet environment, all of your guests would congregate near the buffet table, and touch the same serving spoon or set of tongs to serve themselves.
 This is called a "high touch" item.
-Instead of having each guest serve themselves, instead designate a single member of your catering staff, or one person in your group to do all of the food handling for the event.
+Instead of having each guest serve themselves, instead, designate a single member of your catering staff or one person in your group to do all of the food handling for the event.
 Simply have that person wear a mask and gloves while working with food for others.

 Stay safe, stay healthy, and continue to make positive memories together!